Google Analytics 4 filters

 2. To add multiple values to the same widget, you can add a comma between your entries, for example:

-Please note that you should only use the comma method when you want your results to display values as in ''OR''.
+You should only use the comma method when you want your results to display values as in ''OR'' (please do not use spaces after the comma) 😊

 If you want to exclude multiple values from the same widget result, you will need to create a separate filter for each entry.
 For example: